 Because the offerings in Leviticus had their ultimate fulfillment in Jesus Christ, there is no need for them today (Hebrews 10:1-18).
 In fact, after Jesus sacrificed His life on the cross and rose again, the temple was destroyed in AD 70.
 No sacrifices have been made there since.

 4 Resources for Understanding Leviticus

 - Offerings in Leviticus Chart.
 I made this chart to help simplify what’s often confusing about the sacrifices.
 You can download it here.

 - Insight’s Bible Application Guide: Genesis–Deuteronomy—A Life Lesson from Every Chapter.
-This is a handbook that gives you a one-paragraph application of every chapter in Genesis—Deuteronomy.
+This handbook gives you a one-paragraph application of every chapter in Genesis—Deuteronomy.
 I wrote the applications for Leviticus.
 (The series eventually will include the whole Bible.)
-You can get it here and watch a video introduction and read a sample.
+You can get it here.

 - “How to Live a Holy Life” (Audio Sermon Series).
 This is a series of messages I taught on the book of Leviticus.
 You can download or listen to the messages here.